Wiley (musician): 2004–2007: Treddin' on Thin Ice, Da 2nd Phaze and Playtime Is Over

 Many of Wiley's early vinyl releases, such as 'Eskimo', were released under the alias "Wiley Kat"; this name was derived from a character in the cartoon Thundercats.
 However, the "Kat" is never officially used by Wiley any more, only being mentioned loosely in some of his songs.

+In early 2005, Wiley featured on Ruff Sqwad's track "Together", from their mixtape Guns and Roses Volume 1 (released March 2005 on Ruff Sqwad Recordings).
+The song became a notable underground hit in the UK grime scene.

+During this period, grime tracks spread rapidly among young people in London through Bluetooth file sharing on mobile phones at schools, on public transport, and at social gatherings, predating mainstream streaming and social media.
+This grassroots method helped drive the viral popularity of tracks like "Together" in the mid-2000s grime scene.

+A separate "Together" EP was released in September 2005.
+The collaboration highlighted Wiley's influence in supporting emerging grime acts.

 In 2006, Wiley released his second album Da 2nd Phaze, released through Boy Better Know.
 The album consists of 20 tracks that have been put together by Wiley from the past three years, including exclusive bonus tracks from Gods Gift, Alex Mills and More Fire Crew.

 This was followed in by Wiley's third album, Playtime is Over, released in 2007 on Big Dada Records, an album which followed his eskibeat roots.
 Wiley's eskibeat and solo material is managed by the Perpetuity Music Group.
 The album was released on the same day as Dizzee Rascal's third album, Maths + English, and includes a track "Letter 2 Dizzee" which calls for the end of his feud with Dizzee Rascal.